willzywiec/criticality/README.md

 # criticality

-This is a collection of functions that can be used to model fissile material operations in nuclear facilities and estimate process criticality accident risk.
+A collection of functions that can be used to model fissile material operations in nuclear facilities and estimate process criticality accident risk.

 ## Install the current release from GitHub:
 ```r